mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 Performance

 It is expected that the system is able to perform the inputs in an efficient amount of time.
-It shouldn't take longer than 2-3 seconds to generate a new random dungeon level.
+It should take less than 10-20 seconds to generate a new random dungeon level.
 It should take less time than that to display a previously generated level.

 Scalability